1j01/pixelweaver/README.md

-# Procbrush
+# Pixelweaver

-Procbrush is a **reproducible procedural drawing** tool.
+Pixelweaver is a **reproducible procedural drawing** tool.
-It gives you controls to scrub through time, despite using an immediate mode drawing paradigm.
+It gives you controls to scrub through time, without retricting you to drawing each frame from some small state object.
 Images saved with the Export button
 <!-- embed all the data needed to reproduce the state at which they were captured -->
 can be loaded back into the app with drag and drop